JCO Website (Puzzles for the manual solver)

 Hidden solution

-all configurations in which the lower "2"-cell has vertical lines, or horizontal lines,
+in which the lower "2"-cell has vertical lines, or horizontal lines, in both edges.

 Also, this configuration